evilsoft/crocks/src/Async/README.md

 difference, the arguments used in the function that is passed to the `Promise` constructor are reversed in an `Async`.

-There are many way to represent asynchronous operations in JavaScript, and as such, the libraries available to us in our ecosystem provide different means to take advantage of these operations.
+There are many ways to represent asynchronous operations in JavaScript, and as such, the libraries available to us in our ecosystem provide different means to take advantage of these operations.
 The two most common use either `Promise` returning functions or allow for the Continuation Passing Style